tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 count = 0  # count is a global variable

 def f3():
-    global count  # tell Python that count is the global variable defined outside the function print(f'{count}. hello!')
+    global count  # tell Python to use the global count variable print(f'{count}. hello!')
     count += 1
     f3()